danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

  }
 }
 ```
 The above shows that the program has the minimum amount of tofu on screen (with the variable `min_tofu`).
-Tofu is created through the `checkTofuNum()`, a custom-function with the conditional statement to check if the amount of tofu objects meets the minimum value.
+Tofu is created through the `checkTofuNum()` (see Lines 6 & 10), a custom-function with the conditional statement to check if the amount of tofu objects meets the minimum value.
 The function `push()` creates a "new" object instance using the Tofu class (`tofu.push(new Tofu());`).
 Therefore, all the object instances have the same properties and methods, and the code can be reused to create similar objects.

 Objects are like arrays, and start with index 0, e.g. `tofu[0]`, and if you push for more, the program will create and add one to the index i.e. `tofu[1]`.
 Using the syntax `tofu.length()` will result in the number of active objects.
 We can then use a for-loop to cycle through all the tofu objects, moving, and displaying them on the canvas (using the class methods `move()` and `show()` defined above).